Data Risk Management: Framework, Assessment & Strategies

 Overview: AI-powered fraud detection platform focused on financial services

 Feedzai uses machine learning to detect fraudulent transactions and account takeover attempts.
-The platform is particularly strong in banking and payment processing environments.
+The platform is strongest in banking and payment processing environments.

 Strengths: